polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/auctions-and-crowdloans.md

 #### Bidding

-Anyone with a fully onboarded parathread can make a bid to win a parachain slot for their para ID.
+Anyone with a fully onboarded parathread can make a bid to win a parachain slot for their `ParaID`.
 They need to out-bid all others participating in the slot auction.

 You can do so in Polkadot-JS App [Network -> Parachains -> Auctions](https://polkadot.js.org/apps/#/parachains/auctions) page (make sure you are on the right network).

-Pick your para ID, how much you want to bid, and the slots you want to bid for:
+Pick your `ParaID`, how much you want to bid, and the slots you want to bid for:

 ![parachain-bid.png](../../../../../media/images/docs/tutorials/09-cumulus/parachain-bid.png)